 EXCISE TAX ON PARACHUTE PAYMENTS.
 The Internal Revenue Code also imposes a 20% excise tax on the recipient of "excess parachute payments," as defined in the Internal Revenue Code and denies tax deductibility to us on excess parachute payments.
-Generally, parachute payments are payments in the nature of compensation to employees of a company who are officers, shareholders or highly compensated individuals, which payments are contingent upon a change in ownership or effective control of the company.
+Generally, parachute payments are payments in the nature of compensation to employees of a company who are officers, shareholders or highly compensated individuals, which payments are contingent upon a change in ownership or effective control of the company, or in the ownership of a substantial portion of the assets of the company.
 For example, acceleration of the exercisability of options or the vesting of restricted stock awards upon a change in control of BioSante may constitute parachute payments, and in certain cases, "excess parachute payments."